d-morrison/IntroStatActivities/09-inference-2cat_CI.Rmd

 \newpage

-## Activity:  Winter Sports Helmet Use and Head Injuries - Estimation
+## Activity:  Winter Sports Helmet Use and Head Injuries --- Estimation

 \setstretch{1}

 ### Learning objectives

-* Assess the conditions to use the standard normal distribution for a difference in proportions.
+* Assess the conditions to use the normal distribution model for a difference in proportions.

-* Create and interpret a confidence interval for the difference in proportions.
+* Create and interpret a theory-based confidence interval for a difference in proportions.

 ### Terminology review
 In this week's activity, we will use theory-based methods to estimate the difference in two proportions.
 Some terms covered in this activity are: